metacraft-labs/DendrETH/README.md

 You should see a [Hardhat simulation](https://hardhat.org/hardhat-runner/docs/getting-started#overview), sequentially processing all available updates.
-At the time of this writing, each update costs around 770K in gas (roughly equal to $8).
+At the time of this writing, each update costs around 330K in gas.

 ### Building the Circom circuits